tinacms/tinacms-site/content/docs/fields/blocks.md

 Within a single `blocks field` definition, there may be many different types of `block templates`, and many instances of each type of `block`.

 The `blocks field` allows you to manage all of these `blocks` at once.
 You can rearrange the order, add or delete them, and edit their individual content.
-It's almost like a group of [`group-lists`](/docs/fields/group-list), where the group items are their own unique components.
+It's almost like a collection of [`group-lists`](/docs/fields/group-list), where each `group-list` item is it's own unique `block` component instance.

 ## Blocks Field Options